THE CLIENT: Northrop Grumman, a leading global security company

 Each operator completed realistic scenarios using the current and redesigned mission critical systems.
 Eye tracking and behavioral data was collected, as well as self-reported feedback on mental effort.
 Comparisons were made between the two systems and also between novices and experts.

 The ICA successfully identified points of difficulty and increased mental effort throughout the scenarios.
 Physiological data was supported by self-reported operator feedback regarding mental effort.
 Statistical comparisons of cognitive workload suggested that learning the redesigned system did not result in increased mental effort for experts or novices.
-These findings provided the client with objective, statistically-valid evidence that changing from
+These findings provided the client with objective, statistically-valid evidence that changing from the current system to the redesigned system will not negatively influence the workload of operators.

 “The metrics provided in the final report allowed us to demonstrate the effectiveness of the product to our client.
 The scientific test results confirmed our heuristic field experience and will ensure widespread product acceptance across our customer base."